'Out of control': Damning report finds deficiencies at Herron long-term care home

 It said the provincial government doesn’t have enough legal power to intervene into problematic private CHSLDs in the province.
 The minister responsible for seniors should have the power to revoke the licenses for private long-term care residences, according to one of the report’s 31 recommendations.

-The report puts the blame for situation at Herron on the home's managers, not its employees.
+The report puts the blame for the situation at Herron on the home's managers, not its employees.

 The owners, however, say they didn’t receive enough support from the West Island health authority.